The Logistics of Caring

 We fund specific organizations focused on enhancing opportunities for higher education, economic empowerment, mentorship and inclusion for underserved or underrepresented segments of society.

-In 2013, we donated $7.6 million to 41 non-profit organizations that align with the four pillars of our diversity giving strategy.
+In 2015, we donated $12.6 million to non-profit organizations that align with the four pillars of our diversity and inclusion giving strategy.
 Select examples of those partnerships include:

 Access to Higher Education

-The United Negro College Fund (UNCF) is the nation's largest and most effective minority education organization.
-Their goal is to increase the number of African American college graduates every year, and The UPS Foundation is here to help.
-Since 1972, we have provided scholarship funds to undergraduate students at each of the 37 UNCF-member colleges that have produced more than 400,000 graduates to date.
+The United Negro College Fund (UNCF) is the nation’s largest and most effective minority education organization.
+Their goal is to increase the number of African American college graduates every year.
+Since 1972, The UPS Foundation has provided scholarship funds to undergraduate students at each of the 37 UNCF-member colleges that have produced more than 400,000 graduates to date.

 The UPS Foundation has been providing grant funding to Paralyzed Veterans of America (PVA) since 1988.
 As a result of our support, PVA has been able to expand Operation PAVE (Paving Access for Veterans Employment), a program that provides career counseling and employment opportunities to veterans with complex needs.